Debbie Stoller

-Debbie Stoller is a New York Times best-selling American author, publisher and feminist commentator whose work includes magazines as well as books.
+Debbie Stoller is a New York Times best-selling American author, publisher, feminist commentator and knitting expert whose work includes magazines as well as books.
 She lives in Brooklyn, New York City.
 Stoller is the co-founder, co-owner and editor-in-chief of the culture magazine BUST, which she and Marcelle Karp launched in 1993.

 Education

 Stoller holds a master's degree in psychobiology and a Ph.D in the psychology of women, both from Yale University.

 Career

-Stoller has been credited with being one of the founders of "girlie feminism," a third wave feminist strategy in which traditional feminine activities and traits—especially those rejected by second wave feminists of the 1970s as being oppressive—are re-evaluated and often embraced.
+Stoller has been credited with being one of the founders of "girlie feminism", a third-wave feminist strategy in which traditional feminine activities and traits—especially those rejected by second wave feminists of the 1970s as being oppressive—are re-evaluated and often embraced.

-In 1993, she co-founded BUST magazine, which was a self-funded part time project for seven years, before being sold to RSub in 2000, enabling Stoller to work on BUST full time.
+In 1993, Stoller (using the alias "Celina Hex") and Karp (using the alias "Betty Boob") co-founded BUST magazine.
+Bust was a self-funded part-time project for seven years, before being sold to RSub in 2000, enabling Stoller to work on Bust full time.
 After 9/11, the magazine went out of business temporarily.
 Costs to recover the business for raised with the help of the magazine's supporters.